jrean/laravel-user-verification/README.md

 ### Error View

-By default the `user-verification.blade.php` view will be used for the verification error route `/verification/error`.
+By default the `user-verification.blade.php` view will be loaded for the verification error route `/verification/error`.
 If an error occurs, the user will be redirected to this route and this view will be rendered.

 **You may customize this view to your needs.** To do so first publish the view to your resources folder: